Plum Review – Is ‘AI’ the best way to save and invest?

 Plum vs Moneybox

 Moneybox is another savings app that allows you to invest the money you put away.
-Moneybox helps you to save by rounding up your spare change and you can invest the money you save into a variety of savings products such as a Stocks and Shares ISA, Stocks and Shares Lifetime ISA, Pension, Junior ISA, General Investment Account, Socially Responsible Account, Cash Lifetime ISA, Simple saver or 32, 45, 95 or 120-day notice account.
+Moneybox helps you to save by rounding up your spare change and you can invest the money you save into a variety of savings products such as a Stocks and Shares ISA, Stocks and Shares Lifetime ISA, Pension, Junior ISA, General Investment Account, Socially Responsible Account, Cash Lifetime ISA, Cash ISA, Simple saver or 32, 45, 95 or 120-day notice account.

 For more information on Moneybox, read our Moneybox review.